“Oh, you’re my doctor? A woman?”

 So the next time a young doctor walks into the room, give her the benefit of the doubt.
 She may be 20-something, driving a 2000 Toyota, with half of her paycheck paying off student loan debt.
 If you look hard enough you may see the “age lines” she and the next generation of young doctors acquired through the many sleepless nights and delayed gratification invested in taking care of you and your loved ones.

-Aunna Pourang is a family physician who practices integrative medicine.
-She is the author of the upcoming book, Meditate Don’t Medicate: A 14-Day Journey of Letting Go and Finding Yourself.
+Aunna Pourang is a family physician and is the author of Meditate Don’t Medicate: A 14-Day Journey of Letting Go and Finding Yourself.
 She can be reached at her self-titled site, Dr. Aunna Pourang, MD.

 Image credit: Shutterstock.com